PronkLJ/crx10ial/README.md

 ## Content
 This repository currently includes four packages, of which only robot_bringup and robot_motion are actively used.
 The other two only function as reference.
 * The robot_description package describes the crx10ial robot.
 Most of the URDF is from [the work of Paulo Franceshi](https://github.com/paolofrance/crx_description) (Depricated, now uses URDF from FANUC).
-* The robot_bringup package includes launch files for the Gazebo and MoveIt simulation & path planning (under development).
+* The robot_bringup package includes launch files for the Gazebo and MoveIt simulation & path planning.
+* The robot_motion_planning package contains scripts for trajectory planning and execution of the robot.
 * The robot_moveit_config package holds all the configuration files that are used for MoveIt path planning (Depricated, now uses MoveIt configurations from FANUC).

 ## Package installation